-Did you miss last week’s virtual discussion and public hearing on the Park City Arts and Culture District?
+Did you miss the recent virtual discussion and public hearing on the Park City Arts and Culture District?
 Catch a replay via the links below, and read below for additional Q&A with attendees.

 3.29.21 Virtual Roundtable attendee questions:

 Four to six years ago when the Arts District project was originally established, was there an arts and culture community-wide survey that we can access/ use as a resource to understand the needs of this focus group back then and possibly today?

 Yes.
 We call it the Webb Study, but it is officially the "Park City Cultural Facilities and District Feasibility Study" by Webb Management Services, published in December 2017.
 It can be found online here.